jillix/engine-tree/README.md

  - :arrow_up: `changed" - Selection changed.
  - :arrow_up: `loaded` - The tree was loaded.
  - :arrow_up: `nodeOpened` - A node was opened.
+ - :arrow_up: `beforeSelect` - Emitted before selecting a node.
+ - :arrow_up: `openPathFinished` - The full path was loaded.

+ - :arrow_down: `_beforeSelectRes` - An instance should emit this event and
+   data should contain the `select` boolean field.

 ## Documentation
 For full API reference, see the [DOCUMENTATION.md][docs] file.